FAQ: Who is this guy?

 His work has been published in a variety of other national publications, including

-American History Magazine, the Christian Science Monitor, Newsday, Congressional
+the Christian Science Monitor, Newsday,

 Quarterly's Governing Magazine and even American Airlines in-flight magazine.